therishabh/salesforce-apex/README.md

 - Whereas in future method, methods runs asynchronously in its own thread.
 - This unblocks users from performing other operations.
 - Provides higher governor & execution limits for processing.
+- future method never returns anything so we have to use static void keyword when declaring future method.
+- You can perform mixed DML use future method.

+**Mixed DML**
+There are two types of objects in Salesforce.
+1) Set Up Objects: Setup objects are the sObjects that affect the user's access to records in the organization.
+Eg - User, Profile, Permission Set etc.

+2) Non Setup Objects : All (Standard and Custom Objects).
+- A mixed DML Operation Error comes when you try to perform DML operations on setup and non-setup objects in a single transaction.
+- This restriction exists because some sObjects affect the user's record access in the org.
+You must insert or update these types of sObjects in a different transaction to prevent operations from happening with incorrect access-level permissions.
+- For example, you can't update an account and a user role in a single transaction.

+**Disadvantages of Future Method :**
+- Chaining is not possible so you cannot call a future from another future or batch apex like it is not guaranteed that method will execute in same order as they called.If you want that go for Queueable.
+- In a single request.
+You can make only 50 future calls.
+- Cannot Monitor: Method always be used static & void so you cannot return job ID then how can you monitor.
+- You cannot call future method using batch but you can call batch using future method.

 **Syntax**
 ```js